oe/postcss-logical-polyfill/LIMITATIONS.md

 # Known Limitations

-## Scroll Properties Not Supported
+## ~~Scroll Properties Not Supported~~ ✅ Now Supported via Shim System

-The `postcss-logical-scope` plugin relies on the [`postcss-logical`](https://github.com/csstools/postcss-logical) plugin for transforming logical properties to physical properties.
-Currently, `postcss-logical` does not support scroll-related logical properties.
+⭐ **As of v0.4.0**, the `postcss-logical-scope` plugin now includes a built-in shim system that provides full support for scroll-related logical properties.
+While the underlying [`postcss-logical`](https://github.com/csstools/postcss-logical) plugin doesn't support these properties yet, our shim seamlessly handles them.

-### Unsupported Properties
+### ✅ Supported Properties

-The following logical properties are **not** transformed and will remain unchanged in the output:
+The following logical properties are **now fully supported** and will be transformed:

 - `scroll-margin-inline`
 - `scroll-margin-inline-start`